A SPARKLING CHRISTMAS IN LONDON

 Christmas is the most magical time of year to be in London.
 From the shopping streets bedecked in glittering lights and decorations to the scent of mulled wine in the air, it’s hard to beat the capital for festive fun and a chance to welcome in the Christmas spirit.

 Need inspiration for the holiday season?
 Then read on.

 The perfect family-friendly activity in the winter months is ice skating, as it offers a great opportunity to level the playing field between parents and children.
 In fact, you’re more likely to see dad struggling to stay on his skates then any of the kids.

-Take advantage of the ice rinks set up at Hampton Court Palace, the Natural History Museum, Somerset House or the London Eye.
+Take advantage of the ice rinks set up at Hampton Court Palace, the Natural History Museum, Somerset House or the Tower of London.
 Such stunning backdrops are unmistakably London and will make for wonderful family photos.

 Warm up with a hot chocolate or mulled wine after all that skating and slipping about.

 We all know from the Harry Potter books and films that Christmas is one of the most exciting times at Hogwarts.
 No scene could possibly excite a child more than the banquet in the Great Hall to mark the festive period and you can experience it for yourself and your family at the Warner Bros Studio Tour.

 From festooned Christmas trees to flaming puddings, the Great Hall will transport young fans right into the adventures of Harry, Hermione and Ron.
 Look closely at the fireplaces and explore the Gryffindor Common Room for special treats.

 A blank of snow covers the Hogwarts castle model, adding to the magic.

 Winter Wonderland has become a must-visit for families spending any time in London during the Christmas period.
 The annual event transforms Hyde Park into an enchanted paradise, offering a wide selection of attractions and comforting seasonal food.